-Public safety is one of the most basic responsibilities of local governments, and this budget proposes spending more than \$667,300 over the next year for this purpose.
-More than \$1,000,000 was expended in the last 3 years to update technology and replace the public safety fleets.
+Public safety is one of the most basic responsibilities of local governments, and this capital plan proposes spending nearly \$1,000,000 over the next year for this purpose.
+More than \$1,402,000 was expended in the last 3 years to update technology, replace the public safety fleets and purchase safety gear and equipment.

-Infrastructure - facilities and streets/sidewalks - is budgeted at a cost of \$3,940,000.
+Infrastructure - facilities and streets/sidewalks - is budgeted at a cost of \$6,289,000.

 It is vital that the City remain one of the safest cities in the southern region and that the streets are well maintained for both economic and community development.
-Included in this total is a fire station to be built on the west side of the railroad tracks, the cost of which is anticipated to be \$1,750,000 over the next three years.
-While this project was budgeted in FY2020 but not funded, there is still a great need for the station and is still considered a priority.
+Included in the proposed capital program is a fire station to be built on the west side of the railroad tracks, the cost of which is anticipated to be \$1,750,000 over the next three years.
+Additionally, funding for an expansion of the Lavey Lane EMS site to include space dedicated to fire is anticipated.

-Included in infrastructure expenditures is \$825,000 for the construction/maintenance of streets and sidewalks.
-Nearly \$2.5 million was put into infrastructure over the past three years leaving only a small percentage of streets within the City's boundaries that require attention.
+Included in infrastructure expenditures is \$1,500,000 for the construction/maintenance of streets and sidewalks.
+More than \$3.0 million was put into infrastructure over the past three years leaving only a small percentage of streets within the City's boundaries that require attention.
 There are both parish and state roads that run through the City, and management continues contact with officials to ensure that they are included in the transportation planning/budgets of those entities.

 One of the Mayor's visions included in the capital budget/program involves renovations to our existing parks and construction of a sports complex.
 Not only will this provide resources for the benefit of our youth to engage in team sports, it can be an economic resource as well by bringing people into our City for tournaments and such who will patronize our businesses.
 Another vision is the expansion of our boundaries to allow for growth both of residents and businesses for which \$1,000,000 has been requested.
 Annexation sometimes involves land acquisition and nearly always involves the extension of infrastructure required to provide services to the expanded areas.
 Such annexation increases the City's property tax base for which it currently realizes 6.22 mills.
-The school system's combined authorized millage is 43.2 making the expansion of our bourders a huge investment in the City's school-aged citizens and educational system.
+The school system's combined authorized millage is 43.2 making the expansion of our borders a huge investment in the City's school-aged citizens and educational system.
 When our businesses thrive, our City thrives.
 When our City thrives, our school district thrives right alongside of us.